Kelian98/Easy-astrophotography-equipment-control/README.md

 3. Install gpsd package : `sudo apt-get install gpsd`.
 4. To see on which port the GPS is connected, type : `ls /dev/tty*`.
 When plugging/unplugging the GPS, some address such as /dev/ttyACM0 or /dev/ttyACM1 should appear and disappear. **Keep it in mind**.<br/></br>
    ![](images/GPS_current_port.png)
 5. Now you have to configure the GPS default file.
-Type `sudo pico /etc/default/gpsd` and edit DEVICES="port obtained at step 4".<br/></br>
+Type `sudo nano /etc/default/gpsd` and edit DEVICES="port obtained at step 4".<br/></br>
    ![](images/edit_default_file.png)
 6. Press CTRL + X to exit and save changes by pressing Y when asked.
 7. Again in terminal, type : `service gpsd restart`.